Tearnote/village-of-chaos/README.md

 The game is served as a fully static website (no server component.)
 For this reason, it can be trivially deployed to any file hosting service that allows hotlinking to images, stylesheets and scripts.
 All asset references are relative, so the game will work in a subdirectory.

 For the purpose of this project, the [live version](https://tearnote.github.io/village-of-chaos/) is deployed via GitHub Pages.

+## Bugs

+The game has a few minor issues remaining, they will be documented below.

+-   **Flicker after an upgrade is bought**
+    This is caused by the code clearing the upgrade tab before filling it back up with available upgrades.
+A possible solution would be add and remove only the upgrades that need changing.
+Impact is very low, as the flicker is hardly noticeable.
+This could be fixed with more time with the project.
+-   **Background image breaks when screen DPI changes** This affects primarily responsiveness testing via the Inspector, as real devices don't tend to change their DPI.
+A workaround is to refresh the page after changing the "device" used for testing.
+As this affects only the developer, this is low priority.
+-   **Code breaks entirely when loading an incompatible savefile** If the game gets updated with more upgrades, an array length mismatch will halt all Javascript from executing.
+This cannot happen during normal play, but must be taken into account if the game gets updated in the future so that people don't lose their progress.
+Until then, this could be worked around by resetting the savefile if it's detected invalid.
+Judged low priority, as it doesn't affect the end product in the present.

 ## Motivation